International relations: Emergence as academic discipline

-The first university entirely dedicated to the study of IR was the Graduate Institute of International and Development Studies, which was founded in 1927 to form diplomats associated to the League of Nations.
+The first university entirely dedicated to the study of IR was the Graduate Institute of International and Development Studies, founded in 1927 to train diplomats for the League of Nations.
 In 1922, Georgetown University graduated its first class of the Master of Science in Foreign Service (MSFS) degree, making it the first international relations graduate program in the United States.
 This was soon followed by the establishment of the Committee on International Relations (CIR) at the University of Chicago, where the first research graduate degree was conferred in 1928.
 The Fletcher School of Law and Diplomacy, a collaboration between Tufts University and Harvard University, opened its doors in 1933 as the first graduate-only school of international affairs in the United States.
 In 1965, Glendon College and the Norman Paterson School of International Affairs were the first institutions in Canada to offer an undergraduate and a graduate program in international studies and affairs, respectively.

-The lines between IR and other political science subfields is sometimes blurred, in particular when it comes to the study of conflict, institutions, political economy and political behavior.
+The lines between IR and other political science subfields are sometimes blurred, in particular when it comes to the study of conflict, institutions, political economy, and political behavior.
 The division between comparative politics and international relations is artificial, as processes within nations shape international processes, and international processes shape processes within states.
 Some scholars have called for an integration of the fields.
 Comparative politics does not have similar "isms" as international relations scholarship.

-Critical scholarship in international relations has explored the relationship between the institutionalization of IR as an academic discipline and the demands of national governments.
-Robert Vitalis's book White World Order, Black Power Politics details the historical imbrication of IR in the projects of colonial administration and imperialism, while other scholars have traced the emergence of international relations in relation to the consolidation of newly independent nation-states within the non-West, such as Brazil and India.

 Theory

-Within the study of international relations, there exists multiple theories seeking to explain how states and other actors operate within the international system.
+Within the study of international relations, multiple theories seek to explain how states and other actors operate in the international system.
 These can generally be divided into three main strands: realism, liberalism, and constructivism.